-Did you know?
 We have water restrictions in Nassau County!
-Water by following the law.
+Water your lawn; follow the law.
 Nassau County residents – there’s an ordinance (it’s been on the books for years) that governs when we can water our lawns, trees, shrubs and gardens.
 In a nutshell – no watering is allowed between 10am to 4pm.
-Even numbered properties and properties without a number may water on even dates of the month; residents with odd numbers may water on odd dates.
+Even numbered properties and properties without a number may water on even dates; residents with odd numbers may water on odd dates.
 And just because it may be your day to water, doesn’t mean that your plants need water!
-Check first; and then water responsibly.
+Check first.
+Water responsibly.